adhishthite/ocloc/documentation/PLAN1.md

   }
   ```

-- Provide a language registry (Vec) and a helper to find language by extension or special filename.
+- Provide a language registry loaded from JSON (`assets/languages.json`) and a helper to find language by extension or special filename.
+Use `include_str!` + `once_cell::sync::Lazy` to parse once at startup and build fast lookup maps.
 - The analyzer should be line-based and maintain a minimal `State` for block comments and string-literal heuristics when needed.
 - Edge cases to test explicitly: